ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-8-scope-access.rst

 |CodingEx| **Coding Exercise**

 Try the following code to see that you cannot access the variables outside of their scope levels in the toString() method.
 Explain to someone sitting next to you why you can't access these.
-Try to fix the errors by either using other variables or moving the variable declarations.
+Try to fix the errors by either using variables that are in scope or moving the variable declarations so that the variables have larger scope.

 .. activecode:: PersonScope